Detecting Toxic Flow: Toxicity

-The timing of the events in the LOB is measured with three clocks: time-clock, transaction-clock, and volume-clock.
-The time-clock runs as $t\in[0,T]$ with microsecond precision, i.e., a millionth of a second.
-For a given day $d$ with $N^d$ transactions and $V^d$ volume traded, the transaction clock runs as $\mathfrak{t}\in[0,N^d]$, and the volume-clock runs as $\mathfrak{v}\in[0,V^d]$.
-The number of transactions $\mathfrak{t}$ is a function of $t$, that is, $\mathfrak{t}(t)$ is the number of transactions observed up until time $t$, similar for the volume-clock $\mathfrak{v}(t)$.
-Thus, for any order sent at time $t$, the time associated with the order in the transaction-clock is $\mathfrak{t}(t)$ and the time in the volume-clock is $\mathfrak{v}(t)$.

-For each clock and a given interval in the past (as measured by the clock), we employ the following eight features: (a) volatility of midprice, (b) number of trades executed by the client in the interval, (c) number of updates in the best quotes of LMAX Exchange in the interval, (d) return of midprice over the interval, (e) average transformed volume in the best bid price, (f) average transformed volume in the best ask price, (g) average spread, and (h) average imbalance of the best available volumes.
-Here, average refers to sample average and not clock-weighted average; our results are similar with either average.
-We use sample averages because it speeds up the deployment of the strategy.
+For each clock and a given interval in the past (as measured by the clock), we employ the following eight features: (a) volatility of the midprice, (b) number of trades executed by the client in the interval, (c) number of updates in the best quotes of LMAX Exchange in the interval, (d) return of the midprice over the interval, (e) average transformed volume in the best bid price, (f) average transformed volume in the best ask price, (g) average spread, and (h) average imbalance of the best available volumes, where ``average'' is simple arithmetic mean within an interval.